Extensions in-depth

 3. A variety of metadata/information which are used by the Extension Registry browser (for example)

 TOML is the format used.
 See this short toml tutorial.
-Note in particular the [[]] TOML syntax for arrays of objects and quotes around keys which contain special symbols(e.g. "omni.physx").
+Note in particular the [[]] TOML syntax for arrays of objects and quotes around keys that contain special symbols(e.g. "omni.physx").

 The config file should be placed in the root of the extension folder or in a config subfolder.